 If the R&C or Mentored Research instructor is not the student's primary faculty advisor, the primary faculty advisor's approval should be sought for the requested activity.
-The student completes the Directed Activity Request Form before registration, and the Directed Activity End-of-Term Report by the end of the term.
+The student completes the Directed Activity Request Form before registration, and the Directed Study Report by the end of the term.
+Students are expected to take initiative to complete and submit these required forms on time.
 The PhD in Epidemiology Program Director will serve as the primary instructor for students who wish to use the R&C option to prepare for the Comprehensive Exam.

-For each term in which the student is registered for Reading and Conference or Mentored Epidemiology Research credits, at least 33 hours of work must be completed for each credit requested (i.e. 1 credit=33 hours of work, 2 credits=66 hours of work, and so on).
+For each term in which the student is registered for Reading and Conference or Mentored Epidemiology Research credits, at least 33 hours of work must be completed for each credit requested (i.e. 1 credit≥33 hours of work, 2 credits≥66 hours of work, and so on).